bhairavmehta95/LED_Indicator/README.md

 The web application can be found at https://enigmatic-wildwood-87269.herokuapp.com.
 The application was configured through the Heroku Deployment services, so to reproduce at another url, simply:

-Clone this repository (Repo A)
+Clone this repository (Repo A) \n
-Create a Python/Django WebApp on Heroku
+Create a Python/Django WebApp on Heroku \n
 Clone that repository into another place (Repo B) Replace the files of Repo A with the files of Repo B Deploy to heroku using the command line (Heroku Toolbelt).